AI Operations Weekly | Systems & Security | April 2026

 - 1. Unauthenticated API Endpoint Exposure — Anyone who knows the URL can query your agent without credentials.

-- 2. Insufficient Permission Scoping — Default OAuth grants broadest available access to connected tools.
+- 2. Insufficient Permission Scoping — Default secure login grants broadest available access to connected tools.

-- 3. Default Credential Configurations — 31% of audited deployments still had default admin credentials active.
+- 3. Default Credential Settings — 31% of audited agents still had default admin credentials active.

 - 4. Unencrypted Memory Storage — Past conversations stored in plain text on the server.

-- 5. Webhook Verification Bypass — No verification that incoming webhooks are from legitimate sources.
+- 5. Notification Verification Bypass — No verification that incoming automated notifications are from legitimate sources.

 - 6. Third-Party Skill Injection Risks — Community skills are not formally audited before installation.